How to Retrieve Deleted Text Messages on iPhone

 • ☁️ iCloud Message Synchronization: The settings for iCloud message synchronization play a pivotal role.
 If message syncing with iCloud is enabled, deleted messages are not stored in iCloud backups.
 This synchronization setting affects whether you can rely on iCloud backups for recovery.

 • Message Deletion Process: The method by which messages are deleted affects their recoverability.
-On deletion, the iPhone does not immediately remove the messages; instead, it marks them as deletable data in its database.
-These messages remain recoverable for data recovery software until the system cleans up this data.
+On deletion, the iPhone does not immediately remove the messages; instead, it marks them as trash data in its database.
+These messages remain recoverable for data recovery software until the system runs the garbage collection process.
 If this cleanup has occurred, recovering messages without a backup becomes impossible.

 How to Recover Deleted Text Messages on iPhone